noaboa97/PrtgAPI-Scripts/README.md

 ```powershell
 Add-SNMPTrafficSensor $device "Connected" "*Uplink*" $logfile
 ```
-Add all interfaces which are connected and the description of the port contains "Uplink"
+Add all interfaces which are connected and the description of the port contains "Uplink" and specify an own logfile path.

 #### TO DO:
 - make settings customizable